orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - A Reprogrammable (Visual) Interface: Open inputs, outputs, compute substrate, ..., interfaces
 -  But what we can say is this: Whether either end, once found in isolation, can have itself be linked conceptually to its counterpart, is the interesting question.. whose rediscoverability is not entirely obvious.
 ---

-Dynamics, Physics
-- ordered to talk about usefully (assymetry), higher-arity cases more in line with ignoring/invariances of that order.
-Where an invariance is something like a branching ray as a cursor along every entry of some other ray.
-- Local changes move larger structures.
-- Shoving causal history in some direction?  ; determining traversal of branched structure??
-- Particles are seemingly temporally stable orbits/modular structures?

-Mathematics
-- You could probably phrase mathematics as have access to the `.self` equivalency Ray, and assuming one can traverse that structure arbitrarily, and ignoring how one has access to that.
-And this becomes problematic for mathematics if there is some way to traverse from `.self`, back to the current ray we're referencing.
-Which would be the moment you'd call it an inconsistency.
-But that as an argument, only holds up if you can indeed traverse arbitrarily.
-But it is likely exactly this property which allows for homoiconic foundations of mathematics
-- Traversing `.self` without time-step would be a projective plane?
-Recursive definition of a projective plan but then (partially?) accessible as a calculus?